Solar Power System, Solar Power Panels, Solar Power Installers

 • One last check.

-• Before you{ can|| are able to} attach your panel to grid, an official from your local government must approve and verify that your installation is doing a satisfactory job.
-The inspector will look for defective wiring, or violations of electrical or roof setback codes.
+• Before you{ can|| are able to} connect your panels to the grid an official from the local government has to approve and ensure that your installer is doing a good job.
+The inspector checks for faulty wiring, violation of rooftop setback rules.

-• Turn the switch.
+• Make the switch.

 Why Choose Shneyder Solar?